 The Cook Islands and Niue: States in Free Association

 The Pacific Islands region comprises a variety of polities including fully independent nations, overseas territories, and self-governing states in "Free Association" with other nations.
 Successive U.S. presidential administrations and some Members of Congress have identified U.S. national security interests in the region, including maintaining free and open waterways; supporting U.S. diplomatic engagement, economic development, and sustainable fisheries; addressing climate change; and maintaining strong economic and security ties.
-U.S. policymakers also have aimed to address security and other threats posed by the People's Republic of China (PRC, or China) in the region.
+U.S. policymakers also have aimed to address growing influence of the People's Republic of China (PRC, or China) in the region, and potential security threats it may pose.

-The Biden Administration established diplomatic relations in 2023 with the Cook Islands and Niue, Pacific Islands Countries (PICs) that share maritime borders with the U.S. Pacific territory of American Samoa.
-Both are in Free Association with New Zealand, their former colonial state.
-Those new relationships and other developments in the region may prompt Congress to oversee U.S. engagement with the Cook Islands and Niue on issues such as foreign assistance, security, and natural resource partnerships.
+The United States established diplomatic relations in 2023 with the Cook Islands and Niue, two Pacific Islands Countries (PICs) that share maritime borders with the U.S. Pacific territory of American Samoa.
+Both are in Free Association with New Zealand, their former colonial power.
+Free Association provides under agreements with New Zealand in which the two countries manage their own domestic affairs while New Zealand offers a range of support and close relations.
+Their new U.S. relationships and other developments in the region may prompt Congress to oversee U.S. engagement with the Cook Islands and Niue on issues such as foreign assistance, security, and natural resource partnerships.

 Political Status of "Free Association"